jax79sg/cvat/README.md

 ```

 On standalone machine
 1. Copy the 4 files in step 5 into a empty folder.
-(Skip this step if on Internet machine)
-2. Load the images into Docker, then check if they are loaded (Skip this step if on Internet machine)
+2. Load the images into Docker, then check if they are loaded
 ```
 docker load -i postgres.tar
 docker load -i redis.tar